 If you are an expat wishing to take a taxi in Brazil you have three options; hail one down, order one by phone (radio taxi), or walk to one of the numerous taxi stands.
 Most of the taxis in the cities will be metered and, before you depart, you should ensure the meter is at zero and that the tariff on display is ‘1’.
 Between 11pm and 6am, and also on Sundays, the tariff should read ‘2’.
 To save having to negotiate a price on unmetered taxis, such as those at airports or bus stations, passengers can buy a ticket for these from a bilheteria (ticket stand).

 In terms of train services, the majority are steam trains meant for tourists.
 Many of Brazil’s train lines have been removed, in favour of roads, and it is not a form of transport that is used for commuting purposes.

 Brazil has a public healthcare service and permanent residents can get free healthcare in any of the state hospitals.
 However, as the quality of service in these facilities is often substandard, many permanent residents take out private health insurance and this is also the best option for expats.

 Although expats tend to rely on the private hospitals and clinics throughout Brazil, in emergency situations you may need to rely on a government hospital.
 This care will be completely free, but once you have been stabilised, you will need to be transferred to a private medical facility.

 Expats and Brazilians with private health insurance will be expected to pay a large deposit upon admission by cash, cheque, or credit card.
-Expats should carry their international healthcare insurance paperwork with them at all times in case of emergencies as it will help with the admissions process and will guarantee reimbursement of charges.
+Expats should carry their international healthcare insurance paperwork or travel insurance documents with them at all times in case of emergencies as it will help with the admissions process and will guarantee reimbursement of charges.

 Those requiring an ambulance in Brazil can call 192 for the public service but most larger private hospitals can be called directly in the case of an emergency: